Power-Components/powergrid-doc/docs/table-component/component-configuration.md

 To improve usability in large Tables, you may use the Responsive Table feature.

+Responsive Table is currently limited to the Tailwind theme and is not compatible with the [Detail Row](/table-component/component-configuration.html#detail-row) or [Inline Filters](/table-features/filters.html) features.

 To enable this feature, add a call to the `PowerComponents\LivewirePowergrid\Responsive` class in your Component's `setUp()` method.

 Example: